mathiasrw/monetary-reform/monetary-reform.md

 Banks that create too much money are not doing so out of ignorance.
-On the contrary, by using the power to create money within the current system, each bank is simply acting in the best short-term interest of its shareholders, by maximising the amount of interest-
+On the contrary, by using the power to create money within the current system, each bank is simply acting in the best short-term interest of its shareholders, by maximising the amount of interestbearing loans issued, and therefore maximising interest income for the bank.

-[52] _When the CBI raised interest rates in ISK the banks began offering_ foreign loans domestically at very low rates.

-bearing loans issued, and therefore maximising interest income for the bank.

 It seems reasonable to expect that without reform of the fractional reserve system, commercial banks may keep lending and expanding the